Billy Idol, 65, Reveals His Trademark Spiky Bleached Hair Was An Accident

 Billy Idol has revealed that his signature hair look was the result of a friend’s faux pas in the 1970s.

-In a new interview, the punk rock singer, 65, dished that early in his career he had planned to highlight his naturally dark hair with blue streaks, but a friend who offered to help him color his locks didn’t bring the correct dye with her.
+In a new interview, the punk rock singer, 65, dished that early in his music career he had planned to highlight his naturally dark hair with blue streaks, but a friend who offered to help him color his locks didn’t bring the correct dye with her.

 “She bleached my hair, because you bleach your hair first to put these blue highlights, and then you dye it black again,” Idol told Rolling Stone.
 “Then she reached into a bag and went ‘Oh, I haven’t got the highlights, so I can’t really do what we were going to do.’ … So I kind of looked in the mirror and went, ‘Well, this isn’t that bad, actually.
 This is kind of a bit of a laugh.’
 It was a bit orange-y, but it was cool, especially for punk.”